Skip to content

 • 5W professional output is essential for overcoming the structural interference that renders consumer-grade radios ineffective on real sites.

-• IP67-minimum ratings and MIL-STD 810 testing are the baseline standards your hardware needs to survive NZ site conditions.
+• IP67 or IP68 ratings and MIL-STD 810 testing are the baseline standards your hardware needs to survive NZ site conditions.

 • UHF frequencies provide the signal penetration needed for high-rise builds involving dense concrete and steel.

-• Tailored system design and mobile technical support prevent costly downtime and safety breaches on-site.
+• Tailored system design and mobile technical support prevent costly downtime and safety breaches on-site, and short-term hire is available for sites that only need radios for the length of a single job.

 Why Consumer Radios Fail on Professional Construction Sites

-Many project managers try to reduce initial overheads by purchasing off-the-shelf walkie-talkies.
-Consumer-grade gear is fundamentally inadequate for the rigours of a construction site.
+Many project managers try to reduce initial overheads by buying off-the-shelf walkie-talkies.
+That gear is fundamentally inadequate for the rigours of a construction site.
 These devices are typically regulated under the Personal Radio Service (PRS) standard, which restricts power output to a mere 0.5 watts.
-Professional-grade transceivers operate at up to 5 watts — the signal strength required to push through dense building materials and large site footprints.
+Professional-grade transceivers operate at up to 5 watts, the signal strength required to push through dense building materials and large site footprints.

-While a consumer device might function in an open field, it will likely fail when a worker is deep inside a basement or behind a structural steel column.
+A consumer device might function in an open field, but it will likely fail when a worker is deep inside a basement or behind a structural steel column.
 This lack of signal penetration creates dangerous communication blackspots.
-During critical operations like crane lifts, even a few seconds of signal latency or a total dropout can have serious consequences on site.
+During critical operations like crane lifts, even a few seconds of signal latency or a total dropout can have serious consequences.

 The Limitations of Licence-Free (PRS) Channels

 PRS channels are open to the public, meaning your site team shares frequencies with nearby hobbyists or other construction crews.
-In high-density areas like Auckland or Christchurch, this results in real channel congestion.
-Without the privacy and security of a dedicated commercial licence, sensitive site instructions can be overheard or interrupted by external chatter — not just a nuisance, but a liability in environments where clear, immediate communication is a requirement under the Health and Safety at Work Act 2015.
+In high-density areas this results in real channel congestion.
+Without the privacy and security of a dedicated commercial licence, sensitive site instructions can be overheard or interrupted by external chatter, not just a nuisance, but a liability where clear, immediate communication matters under the Health and Safety at Work Act 2015.

 Ruggedness and the Total Cost of Ownership

 Investing in professional handheld radios lowers total cost of ownership over the project lifecycle.
-These units feature die-cast metal frames and high-capacity, swappable batteries designed for 12-hour shifts, engineered to survive standard drop tests and the constant vibration of heavy machinery.
+These units feature die-cast metal frames and high-capacity, swappable batteries designed for 12-hour shifts, engineered to survive drop tests and constant vibration.

 Essential Technical Specifications for Site Safety

 Professional transceivers are built to Ingress Protection (IP) standards, measuring resistance to solids and liquids.
 For NZ civil sites, a high IP rating is non-negotiable.
-Hardware should also meet MIL-STD 810, a series of US Department of Defense performance tests ensuring the radio survives constant high-frequency vibration and inevitable drops onto hard surfaces.
+Hardware should also meet MIL-STD 810, a series of performance tests ensuring the radio survives constant high-frequency vibration and drops onto hard surfaces.

 IP67 vs IP68: Choosing for the NZ Climate